 Is there someone you work with, whom you totally have trouble dealing with?
 Well, if it’s a long-standing feud, you might just want to avoid the person, and keep your head down.
-Or, if they’re really harassing you, you might need to go to your boss – or Human Resources.

 1. Start with empathy.
 Be open to the idea that YOU might be part of the problem.
 But even if it really is all their fault, think about what’s causing it.
 We’ve all had a stressful year, and things might be going on behind the scenes, which you don’t know about.